PacificBiosciences/pbbam/docs/source/getting_started.rst

 ``````````````````

 If you're using something other than CMake for your project's build system, then you need to point
 it to pbbam's include directory & library, as well as those of its dependencies (primarily htslib).

+If you built and installed pbbam using Meson, pkg-config files will be available to be consumed by
+projects wishing to utilize pbbam.
+Autoconf, CMake, Waf, SCons and Meson all have means to determine
+dependency information from pkg-config files.